-Dr. Safar is Professor in the Departments of Pathology and Neurology at Case Western Reserve University (CWRU).
-He is an internationally recognized leader in research on neurodegenerative diseases caused by protein misfolding, such as Creutzfeldt-Jakob Disease, mad cow disease (BSE), and Alzheimer’s disease with extensive research experience in molecular biology, biochemistry, and conformation of prions and amyloids.
-He discovered previously unknown forms of prions, which led to the findings of new prion diseases, better understanding of the conformation of prion proteins, and unraveling molecular mechanisms of prion strains.
-Dr. Safar invented the Conformation-Dependent Immunoassay (CDI) for detection, Conformational Stability Assay (CSA) for differentiation of prions and prion-like proteins, including those causing Alzheimer’s disease, and synthesized the first artificial human prion.
-The new concept for detecting prions and other misfolded proteins was patented internationally, and the CDI was validated for diagnosis of Creutzfeldt-Jakob Disease, and animal diseases (BSE, scrapie) in European Union.
+Dr. Safar discovered previously unknown forms of prions, which led to the findings of new prion diseases, better understanding of the conformation of prion proteins, and unraveling molecular mechanisms of prion strains.
+He invented the Conformation-Dependent Immunoassay (CDI) for detection, and Conformational Stability Assay (CSA) for differentiation of prions and prion-like proteins, including those causing Alzheimer’s disease, and synthesized the first artificial human prion.
+The new concept for detection prions and other misfolded proteins was patented internationally, and the CDI was validated for diagnosis of Creutzfeldt-Jacob Disease, and animal diseases (BSE, scrapie) in European Union.

-The Role of Small Oligomers of Misfolded Proteins in the Pathogenesis of Neurodegeneration
+The Role of Prion-Like Strains of Misfolded Proteins in Phenotypic Diversity of Neurodegeneration

-To improve our understanding of the molecular mechanisms governing the phenotypic heterogeneity and progression rates of Alzheimer’s diseases and prion diseases, specifically on different conformers of small oligomers of Amyloid beta, tau, and pathogenic prion protein.
+Using human brain isolates, transgenic models, and cell cultures, these projects focus on improving our understanding of the molecular mechanisms governing the phenotypic heterogeneity and progression rates of AD and prion diseases, specifically on different prion-like strains of small oligomers (SOs) of Amyloid beta, tau, and pathogenic prion protein.